immich-app/immich/docs/docs/features/libraries.md

 Next, we'll add an exclusion pattern to filter out raw files.

-- Click the drop-down menu on the newly christmas library
+- Click the drop-down menu on the newly created Christmas library
 - Click on Manage
 - Click on Scan Settings
 - Click on Add Exclusion Pattern